Shaun McCutcheon: Political activity

 McCutcheon is a Republican donor and conservative activist.
 For his advocacy efforts, McCutcheon won the “Guardian of Free Speech” award at the Southern Republican Leadership Conference in 2014.
 Politico has listed him among its top 50 “thinkers, doers and dreamers who really matter in this age of gridlock and dysfunction.”

 McCutcheon is also chairman of the nonprofit Coolidge Reagan Foundation, a First Amendment watchdog organization.
 The foundation has accused Democrats such as Reps.
 Alexandria Ocasio-Cortez and Jasmine Crockett of campaign finance violations.
 In March 2024, the foundation filed an amicus brief with the Supreme Court in support of Donald Trump, arguing that he should be immune from criminal prosecution based on his disputing of the 2020 presidential election results.

 In 2020, McCutcheon filed to run for president as a Libertarian Party candidate.

 In popular culture

-McCutcheon has made frequent appearances on cable news programs, talk radio, and other platforms to discuss free speech, political assembly, and the rights of donors to support politicians.
+McCutcheon has made appearances on cable news programs, talk radio, and other platforms to discuss free speech, political assembly, and the rights of donors to support politicians.
 This includes appearances on Fox News, CNN, and NBC’s Meet the Press.
 He has also been featured by The New York Times, USA Today, and other publications.

 McCutcheon is the executive producer of Paris Hilton’s official music video for the song “ADHD."
 He has also worked with Amanda Head on the radio program “The Hollywood Conservative.”